-A tidal wave of new data releases covering health, education and work will help drive improvements in public services, contribute to growth and innovation, and put the citizen at the heart of the open data revolution, the Minister for the Cabinet Office Francis Maude announced today.
+A tidal wave of new data releases covering health, education and work will help drive improvements in public services, contribute to growth and innovation, and put the citizen at the heart of the open data revolution, the Minister for the Cabinet Office Francis Maude announced.

-- data on the management and use of EU funds in the UK to increase accountability and encourage better management of EU funds; and
+- data on the management and use of EU funds in the UK to increase accountability and encourage better management of EU funds

 As well as marking commitments to new data releases, the White Paper also presents clear actions the government is taking to ensure data is as useful as it can be.
 This will ensure that the full potential of data to empower citizens, foster innovation and growth, and reform public services is unleashed.

 We will strengthen people’s access to data and improve the usability of data through the following measures:

 - the Public Data Principles, which set out that public data policy will be driven by the public and businesses who want and use the data, will be officially adopted as government policy

 - open data released by government will be marked against inventor of the world wide web Tim Berners-Lee’s 5-star scheme for data quality and reusability

 - a complete overhaul of the data.gov.uk site to include better search facilities, simpler ways to access information, an advanced GIS data search (including map previewing) and better tools for developers, such as API access to the catalogue holdings